 To start any project, you need a suitable area and all materials and tools ready for you to concentrate on your work.

 For materials, you can collect signature pens, markers, highlighters, and any other writing instruments you wish to use.
-Usually, paper used for making flash cards by hand is index card.
+Usually, the paper used for making flash cards by hand is an index card.
 It is a common type of cardstock that typically measures 76.2×127 mm (3×5 inches) and does not fold or tear easily.

 - Highlight the focus